Step 1: Create your Shopify store

-Step 3: Upload your art images to your creativehub account and set the prices for your prints
+Step 3: Set the prices for your prints in creativehub

 Select the images you wish to sell in your Shopify store by clicking on the top left corner.
 Then select ‘Sell as print’ from right hand side menu.
 Select the size and price you wish to offer as well as the paper type.
 This page allows you to view the production costs as well as profit so you can be sure of your returns.

 TIP: If you would like to sell your prints as limited editions, you can simply click on ‘Sell as edition’, set the edition number and don’t forget to hit ‘Save’.